Donitzo/audiosystem.js/README.md

 # AudioSystem.js

-A lightweight audio system for the Web Audio API, supporting multiple simultaneous sound instances, volume control, fade in/out, and automatic background tab suspension.
+A lightweight audio system for the Web Audio API, supporting multiple simultaneous sound instances, volume control and fade in/out.

 ## Features